Skip to main content

 Use the Right Device

-Ensure you have an iPhone 14 or later with iOS 18+, or a compatible Android device for T-Mobile/Verizon.
+Ensure you have an iPhone 16 or later with iOS 18+ for Messages via Satellite, or a compatible Android device for T-Mobile/Verizon.
 Update your software before departure.

 2